 The picture above is an unrestored 2600, and the picture below the detail of the restored 2600 power amp board.

-NAD 2700: This is a further evolution of the 2200-2600, using the transformer and lifted voltages, and output of the 2600, though with additional capacitance in certain circuit positions and use of higher quality components as well.
+NAD 2700: This is a further evolution of the 2200-2600, using the transformer and lifted voltages, with the same power output (150w/channel) as the 2600, though with additional capacitance in certain circuit positions and use of higher quality components as well.
+The input board differs from the 2200 and 2600 both in layout and some component values.
 I suspect all of these modifications were to ensure compliance with the THX standards that is amplifier meets.

 Above is the unrestored 2700 and below the restored 2700 undergoing bench tests.

 There is also the 2100 and 2400, which share a common layout and design, though they were much more cost consciously focused on a price point, being good value, but not as well designed and made as the 2200/2600/2700 series.